External Ids for ARL1 Gene

 GeneCards Summary for ARL1 Gene

 ARL1 (ADP-Ribosylation Factor-Like 1) is a Protein Coding gene.
 Diseases associated with ARL1 include cholera.
-GO annotations related to this gene include GTP binding and protein domain specific binding.
+GO annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is ARL15.

 UniProtKB/Swiss-Prot for ARL1 Gene